 And then I sat down and waited.
 For what?
 Why was I not happy with the picture I had taken?

 Well, let me explain: the photograph seen on my site is much smaller than the actual photograph taken by the camera, it has to be otherwise this website would run very slowly indeed as the files would be so big.
 As a side note prints bought from my online shop use the full size photograph.
 Anyway if I take the original photograph produced by the camera and zoom in to the area highlighted by the red box in the first photograph I get the second photograph.

 Now, whats that white thing?
 Zoom in a bit more, I get the third photograph – this is the photograph displayed at 100%, i.e. in actual size.

 I don’t believe it – people!
 Ok, I could have edited the photograph to obliterate the oblivious couple enjoying their holiday but I’m not overly keen on editing photographs in such a way.
 Never mind.
 Zooming in as far as I can produces the final photograph.
 Sadly all that seems to show is that they’re middle aged/elderly, hardly enough information to identify them.
 Even so that’s a surprising amount of detail given how small they were in the original image.

 This is a good example of getting a shot as soon as I was set up, knowing that it wasn’t ideal.
 Ok, the reflection could have been more perfect but I actually like the foreground ripples.
 Plus I could have waited for the couple to move but was wary of missing out on a good photograph as everything else in it is spot on.
 In the event by the time they did move the sun had gone behind a cloud and the great light on the fellside in the background had gone.

 On reflection (pardon the pun) this was one evening out in the Lake District which definitely didn’t go to plan but actually turned out to be successful.
-I’m more than happy with the result which can be seen below.
+I’m more than happy with the results.

 To view more photos from this part of the Lake District please view my landscape photos from the Buttermere Valley .